dealingwith/poole/_posts/2003-02-01-hunkabuttacom.markdown

-urbanphoto.org also made it straight into my favorites for later perusal. they have a cul bit on <a href="http://www.urbanphoto.org/#27may">bicycling</a>, an extremely viable alt.transportation method still in predominance in other parts of the world.
+urbanphoto.org also made it straight into my favorites for later perusal. they have a cool bit on <a href="http://www.urbanphoto.org/#27may">bicycling</a>, an extremely viable alt.transportation method still in predominance in other parts of the world.